-I was brought in to coach a highly visible member of an association who was due to receive an award from an organization with over 100,000 members.
+I was brought in to coach a highly visible member of an association who was due to receive an award from the organization with over 100,000 members.
 Two thousand people would be in the audience.

 “I want to be funny,” he told me, “so I’ll start by saying how desperate they must be to give me this award.”
 I persuaded him that he’d be insulting the organization and everyone who had ever been honored.
 We worked together to come up with a gracious acceptance speech, still funny, but one that would leave everyone present feeling great about the evening, the award, and the organization.

 It may be a surprise, or you may have time to prepare.
 Use your answers to the following questions to weave a warm, wonderful story that will leave everyone with a big smile (and maybe a tear.)

 - Who invited you to join this group or encouraged you to get involved in this project or event?

 - What is your connection to this group?

-- How do you feel about the people and the organization’s goals?
+- How do you feel about the people and the organization’s goals or mission?

 - Why are they giving you this award?